mandelsoft/landscaper/docs/usage/Blueprints.md

 templated by a template processor but used by the _Landscaper_ to generate a final _Installation_ object) has the following format:

-The installation specification is basiaclly a plain installation with some limitations:
+The installation specification is basically a plain installation with some limitations:
 - Using [component descriptor imports](#component-descriptor-imports-in-nested-installations)

 Besides those limitations a specification will still be processed by the landscaper